The WebRTC logo in front of a gradient purple to blue background.

 Their primary differences lie in latency and scalability.
 On its own, HLS is actually rather slow with a latency between six and 30 seconds.
 If you use Apple’s Low Latency HLS extension, it’s possible to reduce that latency to around two seconds, but it still doesn’t compare to WebRTC’s sub-500 millisecond delivery.

 HLS, however, is more scalable on its own.
 This protocol makes it feasible to reach thousands to millions of viewers with ease.
-WebRTC isn’t intended to stream content to massive audiences, so it performs better up to 50 viewers or less.
+WebRTC performs better with up to 50 viewers or fewer.
+It isn’t intended to stream content to massive audiences.
 That said, it’s possible to overcome WebRTC’s scalability issues and still reach millions of viewers with a custom CDN part of a solution like Wowza’s Real-time Streaming at Scale.

 WebRTC vs. RTMP and SRT